venkatasg/Advice-EMNLP2020/Dataset/Datasheet.md

 reported by subjects or indirectly inferred/derived from other data, was the data validated/verified?
 If so, please describe how.

-    After the raw data was scraped from Reddit (using ???), we collected annotations on what spans of text within a reply to an advice-seeking post were advice or not using Amazon Mechanical Turk.
+    After the raw data was scraped from Reddit, we collected annotations on what spans of text within a reply to an advice-seeking post were advice or not using Amazon Mechanical Turk.